jeff4/bionotes.github.io/_comp/hst.md

 1. Which simplifies to **3** times factorial (**2**)
 1. Which simplifies to **3** times [ **2** times factorial (**2 minus 1**) ]
 1. Which simplifies to **3** times [ **2** times factorial (**1**) ]
 1. Now note that `factorial (1)` in the above expression is a case statement where if n=1, then output of factorial(1) = 1.
-So we can rewrite the above as:
+So we can rewrite Step 6 above as:
 	* **3** times [ **2** times **1** ].
 1. 3 * 2 * 1 = **`Final answer = 1`**.

 * When one tries to evaluate `factorial(-1)`, get this error:

 ```
 <interactive>:8:11: error:
     • No instance for (Num (Int -> Int)) arising from a use of ‘-’